Meet the Team

 David Vucurevich, RPh, joined Genoa Healthcare in 2014 as Chief Operating Officer.

-Prior to joining Genoa, Vucurevich served as President and COO of Prasco Laboratories, a privately owned generic pharmaceutical company and the national leader in sales and marketing of authorized generic products.
+Prior to joining Genoa Healthcare, Vucurevich served as President and COO of Prasco Laboratories, a privately owned generic pharmaceutical company and the national leader in sales and marketing of authorized generic products.
 Vucurevich joined Prasco in 2009 as Senior Vice President of Corporate Development where his responsibilities were focused on corporate investment and new business strategy.

 Prior to Prasco, Vucurevich spent 27 years in the retail drugstore industry.
 Vucurevich spent seven years as Group Vice President of Pharmacy and Clinical Services at Rite Aid Corporation where his oversight included full profit and loss responsibilities for the company’s pharmaceutical purchasing, regulatory compliance, formulary management, patient adherence programs, medication therapy management, acute care clinics and clinical immunization program.
 Vucurevich began his career in pharmacy in 1982 as a pharmacist with Walgreens Company.
 He held several positions in pharmacy and store operations before joining American Stores Company/Albertsons in 1993.
 At Albertsons, Vucurevich held positions of increasing responsibility for the division of managed care operations and pharmaceutical purchasing.